-- 1. Develop professional ethics and collaborative skills to meet the needs of a multi-cultural student population in a 21st learning environment; - 2.
-Develop specific knowledge of current trends in teaching and learning and innovative instructional technologies, as well as classroom-based problem-solving abilities aimed at improving student learning; - 3.
-Develop knowledge, skills, and dispositions required to meet the unique learning needs of all students and guide them to becoming life-long learners; - 4.
+- 1. Develop professional ethics and collaborative skills to meet the needs of a multicultural student population in a 21st century learning environment; - 2.
+Develop specific knowledge of current trends in teaching and learning and innovative instructional technologies, as well as problem-solving abilities aimed at improving student learning; - 3.
+Develop the knowledge, skills, and dispositions required to meet the unique learning needs of all students and guide them to becoming lifelong learners; - 4.
 Apply contemporary curricular theory to teaching practices with appropriate modes of assessment; - 5.
-Meet generally accepted international standards for teacher preparation; and, - 6.
+Meet generally accepted international standards for teacher education; and, - 6.
 Develop the capacity to conduct and critically assess research in order to guide and inform professional practice.